Emily Newton Dunn

-Emily Newton Dunn (born 1972) is an English TV presenter and video game designer and producer.
+Emily Newton Dunn (born 1972) is an English television presenter and video game designer and producer.

+Career

 She co-presented the Channel 4 TV programme Bits with Aleks Krotoski and Emily Booth.

-Since leaving television presenting, she has worked in the videogames industry including roles with Criterion Games as producer on the Burnout series.
+Since leaving television presenting, she began worked in her video games career for Criterion Games.
 She later worked for Electronic Arts as part of EA Bright Light as both a designer and producer, working on games such as Harry Potter and the Half Blood Prince.